 - State Route 96

-While motorist should remain wary on all roads, the injuries due to an accident on a highway can be particularly severe or fatal.
+While motorists should remain wary on all roads, the injuries due to an accident on a highway can be particularly severe or fatal.

-What Types of Injuries can Trucking Accidents Cause?
+What Type of Injuries Can Trucking Accidents Cause in Sebastian County?

 Each and every trucking accident is the product of its own unique factors, mistakes, and other circumstances that resulted in the collision.
-Therefore it isn’t possible to predict the exact nature and severity of injuries on might sustain, but certain injuries do occur more frequently than others.
+Therefore it is not possible to predict the exact nature and severity of injuries one might sustain, but certain injuries do occur more frequently than others.
 Common injuries due to trucking accidents can include:

 - Bone fractures – Bone fractures can be simple or they can be complex.
 Simple fractures occur when there is a break to the bone but no tissue damage.
 A complex fracture occurs when the break is so severe that extensive soft tissue damage also occurs.

 - Whiplash – Whiplash is an injury caused to the neck and spine due to rapidly changing forces.
-When the vehicle accelerates and decelerates following a collision the forces may cause shearing of nerve and muscle tissue in the neck, head, or back.
+When the vehicle accelerates and decelerates following a collision, the forces may cause shearing of nerve and muscle tissue in the neck, head, or back.

 Unfortunately, many other serious injuries can occur as the result of a truck accident.
 These can also include burn injuries, spinal cord injuries, lacerations, contusions, and many other types of injuries.
-If you have been seriously injured or a loved one has been killed in a trucking accident, you may be entitle to monetary compensation.
-To schedule your free and confidential consultation call Ken Kieklak at (479) 251-7767 or contact us online.
+If you have been seriously injured or a loved one has been killed in a trucking accident, you may be entitled to monetary compensation.
+To schedule your free and confidential consultation, call our Sebastian County, AR truck accident attorneys at (479) 316-0438.